marbl/canu/documentation/source/parameter-reference.rst

 The catch all category.

 errorRate <float=0.01>
-  The expected error rate, as fraction error, in the input reads.
+  The expected error rate, as fraction error, in the corrected reads.

 genomeSize <float=unset>
   An estimate of the size of the genome.
 Common suffices are allowed, for example, 3.7m or 2.8g.